 Sarah Lawrence College dad arrested for running sex cult out of daughter’s dorm room: police

-The father of a former student at Sarah Lawrence College in New York was arrested Tuesday after he was accused of running a sex cult out of his daughter's dorm room for a decade.
+The father of a former student at Sarah Lawrence College in New York was arrested Tuesday after he was accused of running a sex cult out of his daughter's dorm room.

 Lawrence Ray, 60, an ex-convict whose best man at his wedding was former New York Police Commissioner Bernie Kerik, was charged with nine counts of sex trafficking, extortion, forced labor and money laundering, authorities said.
 He was arrested at his home in Piscataway, New Jersey.
 He faces life behind bars.